slarse/repobee-csvgrades/README.md

 [![Code Style: Black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

 A plugin for reporting grades into a CSV file based on issue titles.
-`repobee-csvgrades` adds the `record-grades` command, which operates on the JSON file produced by running `repobee list-issues` with the `--hook-results-file` option.
+`repobee-csvgrades` adds the `record` category to repobee, along with the `grades` command, which operates on the JSON file produced by running `repobee list-issues` with the `--hook-results-file` option.
 The idea is pretty simple: find issues in student repositories that match certain user-defined conditions (title + who opened it)